White Paper Report: Adamawa Government sacks Revenue Board Chairman - Nigeria Today

 White Paper Report: Adamawa Government sacks Revenue Board Chairman

-He said the meeting also discussed the 2017 budget, expected to be presented by the Governor to the State Assembly on Monday.

-Also speaking, the state Attorney General and Commissioner of Justice, Mr Silas Sanga, who is the chairman of the State Committee on Revenue, said that the council had also mandated the his committee to look into other state revenue generating outfits.

-The post White Paper Report: Adamawa Government sacks Revenue Board Chairman appeared first on Vanguard News.
+The post White Paper Report: Adamawa Government sacks Revenue Board Chairman appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG